-How did we fairly and accurately test so many pairs of fabulous snowshoes?
-Well, we trekked and traipsed all over the Colorado Rockies for several months with a group of women of varying body shapes and weights, collecting as much information along the way as possible.
-We discussed and assessed every aspect of each shoe, comparing footprints for flotation, traipsing up and down steep icy slopes, and getting in and out of each shoe many, many times.
-From rolling trails to steep icy slopes to fresh powder amidst the trees, we analyzed each of our snowshoes from every perspective and with a critical eye.
+How did we test our top 8 you ask?
+Well, we chose a group of women of varying body shapes and weights to trek and traipse all over the Colorado Rockies, We did this for several months, collecting as much information along the way as possible.
+We discussed and assessed every aspect of each shoe, comparing footprints for flotation, hiking up and down steep icy slopes, while trading shoes over and over again.
+From rolling trails to steep icy slopes to fresh powder amidst the trees, we analyzed each of our snowshoes from every perspective and with critical yet unbiased eyes.
 Every shoe we tested was explicitly designed for women except for the unisex MSR Evo and Crescent Moon Eva Foam.

-Our testers had a range of experience snowshoeing, from brand new to experienced, and, as we hiked, we traded models regularly to achieve a comprehensive side-by-side comparison.
+Our testers had a range of experience snowshoeing, from the greenest of the green to the snowshoe aficionado, and, as we hiked, we traded models regularly to achieve a comprehensive side-by-side comparison.
 Each model was also tested with a variety of different footwear to fully understand the capabilities and limitations of the various binding systems.

 To fully test flotation, which is our most heavily weighted testing metric, we made sure to find deep fresh snow to hike in.
 We walked side by side and compared the depth of footprints, all the while discussing how the shoes felt to walk and lift up out of the deep snow.
 We pushed the weight capacity of some of the models to the point where it would seem like we weren't floating very well.
 But taking off a snowshoe and stepping into the snow only to sink 2-3 feet revealed to us that, even at the weight limit, the added surface area of a snowshoe makes a huge difference.